julrods/aggressive-tweet-analyzer/README.md

-# Cyber bullying detector - WIP
+# Aggressive Tweet Analyzer - WIP

 Final project for the Data Analytics bootcamp of Ironhack - WIP